Same-Sex Marriage, Proposition 8 and the Mormon (LDS) Church

 Review a wide variety of articles regarding California's Proposition 8 and the impacts of the LDS Church's involvement in its passage at prop8-lds.com and prop8-lds.com/page2.html.
-A sample of these articles is included below.
+You can review some of the articles below:

 1. Mormons Tipped Scale in Ban on Gay Marriage